New site

 from a custom server running on

 a VM.
-Luckily, the format the that go
+Luckily, the format the that go tool expects allowed me to

 generate those responses in advance, so